-This sets a new standard for breakfast!
+Cream Cheese Stuffed French Toast sets a new standard for breakfast!
 It’s a baked french toast in the shape of a loaf with a cream cheese filling in the middle.
-It tastes like a cheesecake french toast!
-Made with plain old sandwich bread, it’s so easy to make!!
+Made with plain old sandwich bread, it tastes like a cheesecake french toast!

 This.
 It’s incredible.
 It tastes like a cheesecake….but also like french toast.
 It’s soft and custardy and buttery.
 A little bit sweet, but not too sweet.
 The top of the loaf has a thick, golden crust, reminiscent of the golden crust you get from traditional pan fried french toast.